udaan-iitt/editions/2023_Winter/the-global-chip-shortage.md

 India is now in the startup era.
 Try to use this moment to devise innovative solutions to existing problems and make a difference.
 We can create something impactful that will help advance technology and our nation.

-[^1]: Remember the incessant delay in providing Wi-Fi to the new hostels in our campus?
+[^1]: Remember the incessant delay in providing Wi-Fi to the new hostels at our campus?
 The main culprit here again was the global shortage of chips.
-To read more about it's effect on our institute's hostels, check out this Udaan (TODO: Insert link here) article on HoME, IIT Tirupati.

 ## **References**